suren-atoyan/yerevancoder.github.io/src/pages/2017-12-24-squash-commits-with-git/index.md

 pick 16e9bbd depth-first search working
 ```

-Note that commits are displayed in reverse order.
+Note that while doing interactive rebase, commits are displayed in reverse order.

 Replace the words "pick" with "squash" next to the commits you want to squash into the commit before it.
 In our case:
 ```zsh